 Best Viewing Locations

-For many Aucklanders, watching the Ports of Auckland Anniversary Day Regatta from a sunny spot on shore is a treasured annual tradition.
+For many Aucklanders, watching the Auckland Anniversary Day Regatta from a sunny spot on shore is a treasured annual tradition.
 Pack a picnic and enjoy a fun day out for the whole family, watching Auckland’s harbours come alive and the maritime history of our nation in action.

 Some of the best viewing locations are: